Baseball’s 10 Greatest Season Performances by a Pitcher—Revised

 Throughout the 1910s, the legend known as the Big Train left everyone choking on his locomotive steam, dominating the decade as no other pitcher would in any similar stretch of time before or since.
 His incredible reign for the Washington Senators peaked in 1913 when he added a curveball to compliment his lightning-quick fastball, making him virtually invulnerable.

-Johnson set an unmistakable tone to the year when he allowed a single run over his first five starts; later in the season, he embarked on a 14-game winning streak—surpassed only by the 16-game run he forged a year earlier—and had it end when he lost an 11-inning, 1-0 duel to the Red Sox’ Ray Collins.
+Johnson set an unmistakable tone to the year when he allowed a single run over his first five starts; later in the season, he embarked on a 14-game win streak—surpassed only by the 16-game run he forged a year earlier—and had it end when he lost an 11-inning, 1-0 duel to the Red Sox’ Ray Collins.
 By the time he was finished for the year, Johnson had won 13 more games than the next best guy with a career-high 36—making him the only AL pitcher to earn multiple 30-win campaigns, both in succession; he also set personal bests in ERA, shutouts (11), win percentage (.837) and on-base percentage allowed (a ridiculous .220 mark).
 Johnson’s contributions to the Senators were so enormous, he single-handedly turned the team from a middle-of-the-road straggler into a genuine contender; when Johnson didn’t figure in the decision, the Senators were 54-57—but with his stellar record added, they finished at 90-64, just six games behind the pennant-winning Philadelphia Athletics.

 It was a very good year for Johnson on other fronts: He met his future wife, the daughter of a Nevada Congressman, and likely impressed her with a Chalmers automobile—given to Johnson as a reward for winning the AL Most Valuable Player award.